gabikarczek/gabikarczek/README.md

 # hi hello and welcome!
-my name is gabriela and i'm slowly but surely trying to get the hang of how things work on here! embark with me on this demanding but hopefully fruitful adventure 𖦹
+my name is gabriela, currently an NLP student, and i'm slowly but surely trying to get the hang of how things work on here! embark with me on this demanding but hopefully fruitful adventure 𖦹